Organic Matcha

 Tea Farm

-The organic farmers' collective in Shibushi in southern Kagoshima is one of the largest and most important in the region, and it proudly carries on the tradition of tea cultivation in Shibushi, which dates back to the early 18th century.
-The tea fields are cultivated in a particularly efficient and environmentally friendly manner, using specially developed machinery that is only used here.
-Water, rice bran and high air pressure are used to protect the plants from pests and at the same time enrich them with nutrients.
-In addition, weeds are removed from the soil using steam.
-The tea farmers carefully consider whether the use of these machines is necessary at all, as the natural ecosystem should be disturbed as little as possible.
-In recent years, the farm's teas have won many awards, including the highly decorated Nihoncha Award, the Japanese Tea Selection Paris, and the British Great Taste Award.
+The Shibushi organic farming collective is one of the largest and most important in southern Kagoshima, proudly carrying on the tea growing tradition in Shibushi, which dates back to the early 18th century.
+The tea fields are cultivated in a particularly efficient and environmentally friendly manner, using their own specially developed machinery.
+Water, rice bran and high air pressure are used to protect the plants from pests while simultaneously enriching them with nutrients.
+Furthermore weeds are removed using steam.
+The tea farmers carefully assess when to use any machinery, as they believe the natural ecosystem should be disturbed as little as possible.
+In recent years, their teas have won many awards, including the esteemed Nihoncha Award, the Japanese Tea Selection Paris, and the British Great Taste Award.

 Character